Use this information to prepare sharper questions for a licensed provider.

 Use your HSA or FSA.
 GLP-1 medications prescribed by a licensed provider qualify as eligible medical expenses.
 You can use pre-tax dollars from your Health Savings Account or Flexible Spending Account to pay for them.

-Ask about dose optimization.
+Ask about dose improvement.
 Some patients can achieve results at lower doses, which costs less.
 Your provider can work with you to find the most effective dose for your body (which isn't always the highest one. helps you and your provider make data-driven dose decisions.

 Combine medication with lifestyle changes.
 GLP-1 medications work best when combined with and regular exercise.
 Patients who adopt these habits may be able to maintain results at lower doses or eventually reduce their medication needs.